danylo-senchyshyn/bachelor-thesis/readme.md

 ## Structure

 * [thesis.tex](./thesis.tex) is the main file of the thesis.
-Use it to include additional chapters or appendixes and to use any additional LaTeX packages or macros.
+Use it to include additional chapters or appendices and to use any additional LaTeX packages or macros.
 * [metadata.tex](./metadata.tex) contains the title of the thesis, author's name, and all other metadata.
 * [bibliography.bib](./bibliography.bib) with the bibliography entries.
 * [chapters/](./chapters/) contains files with the main parts of your thesis.
 You should add more as needed.
-* [appendixes/](./appendixes/) contains appendixes, manuals, and other supplementary materials.
+* [appendices/](./appendices/) contains appendices, manuals, and other supplementary materials.
-  * [appendixes/00-list.tex](./appendixes/00-list.tex) is a list of appendixes.
+  * [appendices/00-list.tex](./appendices/00-list.tex) is a list of appendices.
 * [glossary.tex](./glossary.tex) is a list of terms and their descriptions.
 * [acronyms.tex](./acronyms.tex) contains acronyms and their meanings.